apache/druid/integration-tests-ex/docs/conversion.md

 ### Basics

-Create a new `src/test/java` directory.
-Copy the existing tests for the target group into the new directory.
+Copy the existing tests for the target group into the `druid-it-cases`.
 For sanity, you may want to do one by one.

 When adding tests, leave the original tests in `integration-tests` for now.
 (Until we have the new system running in Travis.)
 Once Travis